-WE HAVE SIGNIFICANT INTERNATIONAL SALES AND ARE SUBJECT TO RISKS ASSOCIATED WITH OPERATING IN INTERNATIONAL MARKETS.
-International product sales represented approximately 36% of our total net sales and contract revenues for the fiscal year ended March 31, 1997, and approximately 34% of our total net sales and contract revenues for the fiscal year ended March 31, 1998.
-International business operations are subject to inherent risks, including:
+We Depend on International Sales.
+International product sales represented approximately 30%, 36% and 34% of our total net sales and contract revenues for the fiscal years ended March 31, 1996, 1997 and 1998, respectively.
+International business operations are subject to other inherent risks, including: